 We meet at various reserves such as Fensham Reserve (Carterton), Carters Reserve (Gladstone) and at the foothills of the Tararua Forest Park, at Bucks Road (Featherston).

 Each walk is unique, depending on setting and time of the day.
-However, you can expect your trained guide to take you through the reserve in a calm pace, stopping at various locations and prompting you to engage all of your senses with what is going on around you.
+However, you can expect your trained guide to take you through the reserve in a calm pace, stopping at various locations and inviting you to engage all of your senses with what is going on around us.

 Whilst there are opportunities to share your experience with others, this walk can also be enjoyed in silence.

 You can expect a warm and welcoming environment where the demands of daily life will feel distant, allowing you to fully relax.
-At Wairarapa Nature Immersion, we keep our groups small with up to eight participants per walk.
-On request, we can allow for a larger number – please enquire.
+At Wairarapa Nature Immersion, we keep our groups small with no more than eight participants per walk.